-(1) The position of the company group and the state of competitors
+(1) The Position of the Company Group and the State of Competitors

-A. Number of the competitors
+A. Number of the Competitors

-When there are few competitors in the particular field of trade or the market share is concentrated into a few leading companies, the behavior of the competitors can be predicted with high reliability.
+When there are few competitors in the particular field of trade or the market share is concentrated into a few leading companies, the behavior of the competitors can be expected with high probability.